Digital Video Articles, Tutorials, Guides & Q & A

 With Firewire, you don’t have to turn off your computer to plug or unplug a connection to your camera or computer.

-You may have a Firewire cable already connected to your computer with the other end hanging loose.
-When you’re ready to capture video, all you have to do is just plug the cable into your camera without having to turn your computer off.
+You may have a Firewire cable already connected to your computer, with the other end hanging loose.
+When you’re ready to capture video, all you have to do is just plug the cable into your camera without turning your computer off.

 Video captured via Firewire may not match Full HD video quality, but it’s certainly good enough for web video production.